-At ERA/ AECOM, she has also acquired an extensive experience in feasibility studies and financial assessment of complex urban and resort mixed-use schemes encompassing commercial and residential real estate, hotels, golf, marinas, leisure, amenity and entertainment.
+Along with leisure and entertainment, she also has extensive experience in feasibility studies and financial assessment of complex urban and resort mixed-use schemes encompassing commercial and residential real estate, hotels, golf, marinas, leisure, and amenity.